 When it comes to saving for the future, there’s no substitute for the magic of compound interest.
-By stashing your cash in the stock market, you’re putting it to work for you — with little extra effort necessary aside from biding your time and waiting.
+By stashing your cash in the stock market, you’re putting it to work for you.
+It takes little effort aside from biding your time and waiting.

-Of course, knowing how to invest your money, or “allocate your assets,” to use fancy-pants financial planner speak, is a whole ‘nother can of worms.
+Of course, knowing how to invest your money, or “allocate your assets,” to use fancy-pants financial planner-speak, is a whole other can of worms.
 Even if you’ve heard that the key to a healthy investment portfolio is to diversify, it can be difficult to figure out where you’re supposed to start.

-ETFs (exchange-traded funds) and mutual funds are both great low-effort ways to purchase a diverse chunk of stocks without having to go out and buy them individually.
-In both cases, your money will be invested into a wide range of different assets, lowering your total risk while increasing your chances at overall growth.
+Exchange-traded funds (ETFs) and mutual funds are both great low-effort ways to purchase a diverse chunk of stocks without having to go out and buy them individually.
+In both cases, your money will be invested in a wide range of different assets, lowering your total risk while increasing your chances of overall growth.

-Rather than putting all your proverbial eggs into one company’s basket of shares, you’ll have assets spread out across a large number of stock options — and you won’t have to spend dozens of hours doing the requisite research and manual transactions you’d otherwise have to to get that kind of broad market exposure.
+Rather than putting all your proverbial eggs into one company’s basket of shares, you’ll have assets spread out across a large number of stock options.
+You won’t have to spend dozens of hours doing the requisite research and manual transactions you’d otherwise have to get that kind of broad market exposure.

 Mutual funds and ETFs have a whole lot in common.
 They’re both pools of money that are invested into an array of stocks, bonds, and potentially other securities and assets.
-These investment allocations are made and managed by third party individuals or corporations, which takes the burden of doing all that stock-buying off your shoulders.
+These investment allocations are made and managed by third-party individuals or corporations.
+That takes the burden of doing all that stock-buying off your shoulders.

-For one thing, mutual funds are actively managed.
+For one thing, mutual funds (except for index funds) are actively managed funds.
 That means a qualified financial professional is actively watching how the mutual fund’s assets are performing and making adjustments to allocations as necessary.
-That kind of supervision can help investors feel more secure about the risk they’re taking, though it is always still possible to lose money on the market.
+That kind of supervision can help investors feel more secure about the risk they’re taking.
+Of course, it is always still possible to lose money in the market.

 On the other hand, ETFs can be traded on a day-to-day basis, just like individual stocks.
-Although they’re less likely to be under active management, you can make the decision to buy and sell them yourself whenever you’d like — which gives some investors a welcome sense of control.
+Although they’re less likely to be under active management, you can make the decision to buy or sell them yourself whenever you’d like.
+This gives some investors a welcome sense of control.

 - may allow lower start-up investments.
 In most cases, you can buy a single share of an ETF, which may start at quite a low price depending on their market value that day.
 Mutual funds, on the other hand, generally have a higher required buy-in threshold.

 - may treat you better at tax time than mutual funds do.
-Although you’ll be responsible for taxes on capital gains and dividend income earned through either type of investment, these taxable events tend to occur less frequently with ETFs than they do with mutual funds — which means your total tax liability may be significantly lower.
+You’ll be responsible for taxes on capital gains and dividend income earned through either type of investment.
+However, these taxable events tend to occur less frequently with ETFs than they do with mutual funds.
+That means your total tax liability may be significantly lower.

 - are more likely to be actively managed by a financial professional.
-While all mutual funds are actively managed, only certain ETFs are — so if you’re looking to outsource your market research to a professional, this might influence your decision.
+Only certain ETFs are actively managed so if you’re looking to outsource your market research to a professional, this might influence your decision.
 However, even financial professionals make mistakes and inaccurate predictions, and it’s still possible to lose the money you put into a mutual fund.

 - allow automatic investments and withdrawals.
 If you’re into the idea of automating your investment account, you can set up automatic transactions when you invest in mutual funds through a brokerage like Vanguard.

-As with any financial decision, the person who’s best qualified to decide if ETFs or mutual funds will better serve your financial goals is — you guessed it! — you.
-Only you know your own familiarity with market trend and your personal risk tolerance.
+As with any financial decision, the person who’s best qualified to decide if ETFs or mutual funds will better serve your financial goals is you.
+Only you know your own familiarity with market trends and your personal risk tolerance.

-While both ETFs and mutual funds will provide you broad market exposure at relatively little effort and expense, you may be drawn to one more than the other based on a number of personal factors, such as your available investment capital or how much personal control you want over your portfolio.
+Both will provide you broad market exposure at relatively little effort and expense.
+You may be drawn to one more than the other based on a number of personal factors.
+You should consider your available investment capital and how much personal control you want over your portfolio.